cogswell-io/cogs-pubsub-dialect/README.md

 ## Testing

-To run the unit test:
+To run the unit tests, run the following command

 ```bash
 npm test